 - Read the questions carefully.

+- You can use a highlighter pen to highlight parts of the texts or questions, if you want to.

 - Write your answers on the exam paper.

 - Spend about 20 minutes on this task.

 - Make sure you leave enough time to do all the other tasks in the exam.